 - Comparing Medium with Substack; Substack is a publication-making site where you have to find your own audience, On Medium, they have a system of showing your posts to an interested audience.
 Medium has a built-in audience while Substack you have no audience.

 - The custom domain on Medium and Substack.
 As of now, you can connect a custom domain on Medium as well as Substack.
 I think I would go for connecting a custom domain on Medium rather than Substack.
 This is because Medium has a great design.
-Creating a custom domain on Substack cost $50 (one-time) while on Medium if you are a Medium member (paying $5/month) you have to create a publication then connect it with a custom domain.
+Creating a custom domain on Substack costs $50 (one-time) while on Medium if you are a Medium member (paying $5/month) you have to create a publication then connect it with a custom domain.

 So On Substack, Medium, and Revue, the reader could subscribe to you without paying and you as a writer can publish ‘free’ and ‘paid’ posts.
-The one that is free can read by everyone and the one that is paid is only for paying subscribers.
+The one that is free can be read by everyone and the one that is paid is only for paying subscribers.
 In Patreon, you can publish content that is only deemed for paying subscribers.
 If anyone visits your Patreon page, he or she must subscribe to any of your packages in order to read, watch or view your content.

 Pros of using Patreon: